ngs-doo/TemplaterExamples/Beginner/ImageExample/Readme.md

 ### Custom type detection

 Templater handles specific types in a special way.
-One of such types is a BufferedImage.
+One of such types is a BufferedImage (Java) and Image (.NET).
 When buffered image is detected tag will be replaced with an appropriate image.